matrix-org/matrix-spec-proposals/proposals/1943-v3-default-room-version.md

 Homeservers support multiple room versions, though one version is the default.
 All new rooms created by a server are of the default version.

-Room v3 uses the new state resolution algorithm and support for event ids as hashes.
-Thereby closing a raft of security issues.

 Room v3 uses the new state resolution algorithm, and replaces event IDs with hashes, thereby closing a raft of security issues.